bogongroverchalet/knowledge-base/_posts/2017-8-8-visiting-in-winter.md

 The normal run down of a week is as follows:

-- A few weeks before the Ski Week, all participants attend a Briefing Night - details are provided (we talk about how everything works, what to expect, and answer all your questions)
+- A few weeks before the Ski Week, all participants attend a [Briefing Night](#briefing-night) - details are provided
 - Friday night we all meet and sleep in [Tawonga](https://www.google.com.au/maps/place/Tawonga+Hall,+Tawonga+VIC+3697/@-36.6868208,147.1410288,14z/data=!4m2!3m1!1s0x6b2417adf98d5afb:0x71c2625a84776f38) (Venturers, we organise car pooling from Melbourne)
 - Saturday morning we all head to [Falls Creek Coaches](https://www.google.com.au/maps/place/Falls+Creek+Coaches,+Tawonga+South+VIC+3698/@-36.7379858,147.1609871,17z/data=!4m2!3m1!1s0x6b243d96db96a74f:0xa74a0c7ad6694da1) park our cars (they're very nice and do a cheaper parking rate for Chalet